pixijs/guides/_production/memory-management.md

+# PixiJS Guides
-# Memory Management
+## Memory Management

 GPU memory usage in mb can be roughly calculated by (baseTexture.realWidth * baseTexture.realHeight * 4) / 1024 / 1024.
 Therefore, it’s base textures that are ‘heavy’ and need to be worried about; textures are ‘light’ and essentially just rectangles mapping onto base textures.
 So take a look at PIXI.utils.BaseTextureCache to see what is there.

 Use different asset resolutions to help performance on different levels of device.
 It’s one of the easiest wins.